nh-server/switch-guide/docs/index.md

 ## What can I do with custom firmware?

-- Customize your HOME Menu with user-created themes and splash screens
+- Customize your HOME Menu with user-created themes and splash screens.
-- Run “ROM hacks” for games that you own
+- Run “ROM hacks” for games that you own.
-- Backup, edit, and restore saves for many games
+- Backup, edit, and restore saves for many games.
-- Play games for older systems with various emulators, using RetroArch or other standalone emulators
+- Play games for older systems with various emulators, using RetroArch or other standalone emulators.
-- Safely update to the latest system version without fear of losing access to homebrew
+- Safely update to the latest system version without fear of losing access to homebrew.
-- Safely customise your device while retaining full access to Nintendo online services
+- Safely customise your device while retaining full access to Nintendo Switch Online services.

 More on this can be found later on in the guide.